 - Shareholder engagement

 Shareholder engagement aims at influencing corporate behavior.
 Engagement can take a number of forms from a dialogue between shareholders and executive, to seeking nominations on the board of directors, and to proposing resolutions and voting in shareholder meetings.
-The research carried out within the chair addresses various issues related to engagement.
+The research carried out within the initiative addresses various issues related to engagement.
 How do SRI investors develop their engagement and dialogue policy?
 What financial performance can be expected on extra-financial issues?
 What is the link between shareholder engagement and traditional best-in-class policies?